strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/seo-logo.png"> SEO

 The Strapi SEO plugin is designed to improve your application SEO.
 Once installed, the plugin is available in the main navigation menu.
 The SEO plugin requires adding a shared component to Collection Types and Single Types.
-From the _SEO_ link in the main navigation a list of Collection Types and Single Types is available.
-The plugin is configured from the main navigation menu.
+From the **SEO** link in the main navigation, a list of Collection Types and Single Types is available.
 The plugin allows for:

 - importation of default Strapi seo and meta-social components
 - manage the meta title, meta description, and preview the content